KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 }
 ```

 _Note: I like to prefix private functions with an underscore.
 By "private" I mean functions that are not supposed to be called from the outside.
-Unfortunately Sass doesn't provide any way to privatize stuff._
+Unfortunately Sass doesn’t provide any way to privatize stuff._

 All we did was checking for the length and the type.
-This doesn't deal with out of bounds coordinates but that's more than enough for now.
+This doesn’t deal with out of bounds coordinates but that’s more than enough for now.
 Anyway, to set a value in the grid it is nothing easier than:

 ```scss
 $matrix: set-entry($matrix,  (1 1), 42);
 ```

 What is also pretty cool is you can use negative indexes to start from the end of columns/rows.
-So to fill the last entry from the last row of the grid, you'd do something like `set-entry($matrix, (-1 -1), 42)`.
+So to fill the last entry from the last row of the grid, you’d do something like `set-entry($matrix, (-1 -1), 42)`.

 ## Reading a matrix

 Now that we are able to easily set values in the grid, we need a way to retrieve those values!
-Let's build a `get-entry` function working exactly like the one we just did.
+Let’s build a `get-entry` function working exactly like the one we just did.

 ```scss
 @function get-entry($matrix, $coords) {